 Now that you have seen the benefits of iMyMac’s Duplicate Finder, let’s check out how to use the tool:

-Download the iMyMac Cleaner tool from the official website.
+Go to iMyMac's official website, download the iMyMac Mac Cleaner tool which has the ability to remove your purgeable space on Mac.
 Launch the tool on your device.
 Check out the system status in the main interface of the application.
 On the left-hand side of the screen, click Duplicate Finder.

 Press the Scan button for you to be able to comprehensively scan the device for duplicate files.